-Design patterns can be said as best practices that must be followed to avoid code complexity and maintain code readability.
-Implementation of such design patterns also lessens the efforts of fellow developers of understanding the business logic.
+Design patterns can be considered best practices that must be followed to avoid code complexity and maintain code readability.
+Implementing such design patterns also lessens the efforts of fellow developers to understand the business logic.

-Design patterns are concepts and best practices to reduce the complexity, they are concrete code blocks.
-The intention behind the design patterns is to channel the business logic and algorithm of the problem.
+Design patterns are concepts and best practices for reducing complexity; they are concrete code blocks.
+The intention behind design patterns is to channel the business logic and algorithm of the problem.

-Here, in today’s blog, we will be discussing Rails design patterns.
-You might have heard of design patterns in Ruby on Rails.
-Moving on to our first section, let’s understand why should we use design patterns in the first place.
+In today’s blog, we will discuss Rails design patterns.
+You might have heard of design patterns in Rails.
+Moving on to our first section, let’s understand why we should use design patterns in the first place.

-Before learning about rails design patterns and diving deeper into that; let’s go through a few reasons why use design patterns in ruby.
+Before learning about Ruby on Rails design patterns and diving deeper into that; let’s go through a few reasons why use design patterns in Rails.

-Okay, so this was an overview of ruby on rails design patterns.
-Let’s move towards the next section and see the top 10 design patterns in rails.
+Okay, so this was an overview of Ruby on Rails design patterns.
+Let’s move towards the next section and see the top 10 design patterns in Ruby on Rails.

 1. Service Objects